15.2. Creating Layers

 5. Select the layers to include in the DXF files either by checking them in the table widget or automatically picking them from an existing map theme.
 The Select All and Deselect All buttons can help to quickly set the data to export.

-For each layer, you can choose whether to export all the features in a single DXF layer or rely on a field whose values are used to split the features into layers in the DXF output.
+• Output layer attribute: Choose whether to export all the features in a single DXF layer or rely on a field whose values are used to split the features into layers in the DXF output.
+In the latter case, each layer will take its name from the corresponding field value.

 Optionally, you can also choose to: